 A heartfelt glance of love, a scream of a tragedy, a monologue of inspiration all grace the stage at the Center for the Arts.
 The CVHS Drama Department features around 160 stars in the theatrical productions throughout the year.

-The theater has been making a large impact on many CVHS students for several impactful years.
+The theater has been making a large impact on many CVHS students for more than 50 impactful years.

 “Before I started performing, I was painfully shy.
 I hate meeting new people and I couldn’t stand public speaking.
 But after I’ve joined the theater program, that has completely turned around.
 Theater brings out the best in me and I feel so much more confident in myself.
 I am thankful for all I’ve learned and all I continue to learn from this incredible art form,” said senior Gigi Bjork-Nelson.